 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.

-SOAS offers a range of scholarships, bursaries and awards to support students.
-There are other scholarships provided by the University of London, the British Government and other external organisations.
-For further information please visit the Scholarships web page.
+SOAS offers a range of scholarships, bursaries and awards to support students, including the International Postgraduate Scholarship.
+A number of other scholarships are also provided by the University of London, the British Government and other external organisations.

-SOAS has alumni all over the world, if you would like to contact an alum to ask any questions then please visit the SOAS alumni website.
+SOAS has a global alumni network including tens of thousands of former students.
+If you would like to contact alumni to ask any questions, please visit the SOAS Alumni website.